Why You Should Consider Double Cleansing Your Scalp & Body

 Dr. Hartman shares that if you have oily or combination skin, double cleansing is ideal for both the face and body.
 People with fine hair who tends to hold onto natural oil would also benefit from the double cleanse.
 However, someone with curly hair who needs that natural oil to keep hair moisturised may not find as much use from a regular scalp double cleanse.
 If you're really looking for a body treatment that isn’t necessarily a double cleanse, Fender recommends dry brushing before the shower.
 "This protocol boosts circulation and lymphatic drainage and removes any dull surface skin, encouraging fresh rejuvenation."

-People with body acne or acne prone skin types may also benefit from double cleansing.
-“We know that acne cysts are caused by a clumping of dead skin cells, combined with bacteria and oil, ultimately leading to a clogged pore,” explains board-certified dermatologist, Dr. Lian A. Mack.
+People with body acne or acne-prone skin types may also benefit from double-cleansing.
+“We know that acne cysts are caused by a clumping of dead skin cells, combined with bacteria and oil, ultimately leading to a clogged pore,” explains dermatologist Dr. Lian A. Mack.
 "Double cleansing for body acne, may help remove excess oil and sebum, help with cellular turnover, and prime the skin to absorb active acne-fighting ingredients."

 How often should I be double cleansing?